Analyzing Trinity Capital (TRIN) & The Competition

 Dividends

-Trinity Capital pays an annual dividend of $1.44 per share and has a dividend yield of 8.5%.
+Trinity Capital pays an annual dividend of $1.44 per share and has a dividend yield of 7.9%.
 Trinity Capital pays out 41.4% of its earnings in the form of a dividend.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 8.0% and pay out 46.7% of their earnings in the form of a dividend.
-Trinity Capital is clearly a better dividend stock than its rivals, given its higher yield and lower payout ratio.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 7.7% and pay out 51.1% of their earnings in the form of a dividend.
+Trinity Capital is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

 Earnings and Valuation

-This table compares Trinity Capital and its rivals revenue, earnings per share and valuation.
+This table compares Trinity Capital and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue